ibexa/documentation-developer/docs/search/activity_log_search_reference/object_name_criterion.md

 # Object Name Criterion

-The `ObjectNameCriterion` Activity Log Criterion matches log groups having a log entry with an object having a given string as name, or part of their name.
+The `ObjectNameCriterion` Activity Log Criterion matches log groups that have a log entry with an object having a given string as name, or part of their name.

 ## Arguments